Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Val Garay & Kostas)

 Although he was born in Greece, songwriter Kostas Lazarides certainly made a name for himself in American popular music.
 Starting with the 1989 Patty Loveless #1, "Timber, I'm Falling In Love," he cut a wide swath through the Nashville music machine, penning numerous Top 10 hits, and bazillions of songs on albums by artists such as Wynonna, Brooks and Dunn, Tracy Byrd, The Dixie Chicks, Vince Gill, Emmylou Harris, The Mavericks, Jo Dee Messina, George Strait, Trisha Yearwood, and others.
 This is his sole album as a performer, recorded at the peak of his fame, with backing vocals from Patty Loveless, the artist whose career probably most benefited from his work.
-This is his lone solo album, and though it didn't make a dent in the charts, it's a true testament to his power as a songsmith... and, surprisingly, as a relatively rootsy performer, putting a catchy country backbeat on tunes like "She's So Lonely" and "Blame It On Your Heart."
+This wasn't his first solo album, though the previous one from over a decade earlier was more of a pop-rock kinda thing...
+This was was more country, and although it didn't make a dent in the charts, it's still a testament to his power as a songsmith and, surprisingly, as a relatively rootsy performer, putting a catchy country backbeat on uptempo tunes like "She's So Lonely" and "Blame It On Your Heart."
 He did have kind of a thin voice, which is why I suppose he didn't really go for a recording career-- but actually, after a few tunes, I found myself really enjoying the way he sounds.
 It's interesting to hear his versions of songs that other artists recorded...
 Too bad he didn't include more of the big hits, but this is still a swell showcase for his work.
 A nice album, definitely worth checking out!

 Kostas "Paradise Valley" (Recording Edge, 2006)